 1) Decide what to use for your ToyVoyager.

 You can a free ID numbers for your ToyVoyager from us - just send a message to Admin and ask for an ID.
 Or you can write a message in the forum topic (Create a ToyVoyager) asking for an ID.

 Whether you ask us for a free ID, or you buy a tag from the Shop, we will give you all the information you need to create your own ToyVoyager and activate it on the website.
 This means you get the travelog, you can create a profile and set the life missions

 3) Begin the adventure!
-Either look for Hosts in the Forum, send it on a ToyVoyager Trail, release it into the wild, pass it on directly to someone else or take it places yourself.
+Either look for Hosts in the Forum, release it into the wild, pass it on directly to someone else or take it places yourself.

 The 'Currently Hosting' section of your profile is based on the last update on the travelog.
 If you were the last person to write an update, you will be listed as being the current host.
 However, you may have sent the ToyVoyager on to someone else who has not yet updated the travelog.
 In this case you may want to stop the ToyVoyager from showing up as one that you are 'Currently Hosting'.
 Go to the travelog of the ToyVoyager that is no longer with you and edit your last post.
 Set the 'I am writing to say that this ToyVoyager' box to say 'has been released'.
 Then when you look at your profile, it should no longer show them as being currently hosted by you.